KhushiML/Regression_Projects/README.md

 ## Description
 Let’s say you are a bakery owner.
 You want to predict how much money you will make in a day based on the number of cupcakes you sell.

+# Project 8 : Polynomial Regression

+## Description
+Suppose you work as a Data Science professional in a company that sells a certain product.
+You have historical sales data from past years and want to predict next year’s sales.